amicha19/Practicum-15-Repo/README.md

 ### WHAT TO DO

 - `Finish the program` and correct any syntax or runtime errors.
-- `Test the program` and correct any logic errors.
-- `Run the predefined tests` (click checkmark in the left column under Tools) and correct any logic errors.
+- Correct any syntax, runtime or logic errors.